 The Center is the hub of educational and business activity in southwest Virginia.
-In FY2007, 238 local, regional, national and international organizations held meetings, conferences, and other professional events at the Center.
+In FY2009, over 1,100 local, state, regional, national and international organizations held meetings, conferences, and other professional events at the Center.
 Many of these organizations are repeat customers, which indicates their satisfaction with the facility, technology, and support services.